 Prior to making decisions relating to planning matters, County Council and the local municipal Councils will encourage appropriate steps to be taken to resolve conflicting issues associated with the proposal.
 Where conflicting issues remain unresolved, these issues and the measures taken to respond to these issues shall be identified as part of any planning report prepared.

 4.7 DEVELOPMENT CHARGES

-The County may, from time to time, pass Development Charges By-laws in accordance with the Development Charges Act.
+The County may, from time to time, pass Development Charges By-laws in accordance with the Development Charges Act or establish Community Benefits Charges in accordance with the Planning Act.